 Industrial racking plays a key role in our warehouses and are an indispensable equipment for proper operations in our companies.
-For a correct and safe functioning we summarize with this post the preventive actions and the safety elements to use with industrial racking and storage systems.
+For a correct and safe functioning, we summarize in this post the preventive actions and the safety elements to use with industrial racking and storage systems.

 Conventional storage systems for palletized goods (pallet racking or APR) is work equipment that uncorrectly used can produce damages on the own racking, on handling equipment, on stored materials and goods, and injuries to workers and persons in general.
 For that reason, prior to starting using this equipment, it is higly recommended that the user pays special attention to both prevention actions and safety elements aimed to reduce risks.